CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

      >**Note**: If you get any pop up, please **close**.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   - If you receive a success message, you can proceed to the next task.
+   - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.